What is Recycling?

 - File Folders

-Paper that is not acceptable to Recycle
+Paper and Items that are not acceptable to recycle

 - Carbon Paper